California Red-Sided gartersnake

 Thamnophis sirtalis infernalis

-They are very good swimmers so they prefer most often habitats near streams, ponds or marshes, they will try to escape into water when threatened.
-But these snakes are present in a variety of habitats including forests,grasslands, farmlands mixed woodlands and chaparral.
+They are very good swimmers so they prefer most often habitats near streams, ponds, ditches or marshes, they will try to escape into the water when threatened.
+But these snakes are also present in a variety of habitats including forests, grasslands, farmlands, mixed woodlands, and chaparral.

 They are considered a subspecies of the Common Gartersnake (Thamnophis sirtalis), which has the largest distribution of any gartersnake, ranging from the west coast to the east coast and north into Canada, they are found farther north than any other snake species in North America.